Download Careers360 App

 1. Through an agreement or contract

 An agreement between two competent parties leads to a contract.
-When two parties to a contract mutually agree to perform their duties obligations and promises as mentioned in the contract it leads to a valid contract which is enforceable by the law.
-A contract is mutually negotiated and both parties to the contract are competent enough to come into an agreement or contract forms a legally binding contract and can be enforceable by law or the parties can be bound to perform the obligations and promises made in a contract.
+When two parties to a contract mutually agree to perform their duties, obligations and promises as mentioned in the contract it leads to a valid contract that is enforceable by the law.
+A contract is mutually negotiated, and both parties to the contract are competent enough to come to an agreement.
+A contract forms a legally binding contract and can be enforceable by law or the parties can be bound to perform the obligations and promises made in a contract.

 2. Through the standard form of contract